 The Shriver Center offers a wide range of programs that align with our mission.
 These programs respond to needs of persons with intellectual and developmental disabilities (IDD), their families, students, service providers, researchers, and educators using evidence-based approaches from decades of research and program development.

-Autism Insurance Resource Center for Autism and Behavioral Health
+Insurance Resource Center for Autism and Behavioral Health

 CANDI is dedicated to biomarker discovery, neuroimaging, and treatment studies of individuals with neurodevelopmental disorders and intellectual and developmental disabilities, including autism and fragile X.